dobretony/python-start-environment/README.md

 # Skeleton for Python Environments
 A starting environment for Python3 using virtualenv in order to work.
-This is a web server created using Python3 Flask.
+This is a web server created using Python3 Flask with Bootstrap.

 It has the basics utilities for sqlite3, authorization and packages required to instantly start off creating a web app.